saifk00/obsidian-vault/Wiki/openCL-API.md

 - A pointer to global,local,private can implicitly convert to a GAS pointer
 - A GAS pointer **cannot** implicitly convert to global,local,private

 Addresses pointing into global memory are *not* consistent across devices and kernel instances.
-It is more like a pool of objects than an actual address space. #todo There exists [[opencl-shared-virtual-memory]] which allows a proper global address space.
+It is more like a pool of objects than an actual address space.

+- [ ] There exists [[opencl-shared-virtual-memory]] which allows a proper global address space.

 Global memory holds objects of type `cl_mem` which is one of the following:
 1. Buffer - a contiguous array with random access